Powerapps Lookup

 Power Apps Lookup Function Examples.

-As you know, we use the Power Apps lookup function to retrieve the first record from a table.
-To achieve this, we use one or more formulae.
+As you know, you use the Power Apps lookup function to retrieve the first record from a table.
+You can use one or more formulas to achieve the same.

 Example: 1

-Consider the below table.
+Consider the table below.
 The Table name is Marks.

 Table Name: Marks